Main types of tax in the UK

 How much is income tax?

-This is a tax that when income rises people pay a higher % of their income in tax e.g. top rate of income tax is 40%.
+This is a tax that when income rises people pay a higher % of their income in tax.
+For example, the top rate of income tax is 40%.
 This is paid on earnings over £40,000 a year.
 (See: progressive tax)

 This occurs when an increase in income leads to a smaller % of their income going on the tax.
-E.G excise duties.
-A regressive tax means those on low incomes pay a higher % of tax.
+E.G excise duties, tobacco duty.
+A regressive tax means those on low incomes pay a higher percentage of their income in tax.
 (See: regressive tax)

 This occurs when an increase in income leads to the same % increase in tax.